 The case for support must be written by the nominated student, using his or her own words.
 Proposals for projects written by the supervisor or another academic will not be accepted.

 Can I insert a list of works cited or a bibliography?

 Yes, works cited or a bibliography should be included as part of the case for support.
 A detailed guide on what to include in the case for support can be found in the guide for applicants.

 I need more space to write my Case for Support, can I exceed the required length?

 Please stick to the instructions for the Case for Support.
 Exceeding the required length or changing the layout or format may have a negative impact on the assessment of your proposal.

 What is the success rate for these Scholarships?

 The success rate over the past couple of years for students nominated by their university has been 25%.

 All Carnegie scholars may claim up to £3,000 over the tenure of their scholarship to cover expenses directly linked to their research (examples of permitted expenses can be found in the Research Allowance Form appendix).

 Expenses must be approved by the scholar’s supervisor and by the Trust.

 To claim expenses, download a copy of the Research Allowance Form and email it back to the Trust.

-First and second year scholars should send in their progress report by 15th July in both the first and second year of their tenure.
+PhD Scholars are required to submit a progress report, approved by their supervisor.
 Students will receive an email about 1 month before the deadline with a request to complete their report by the deadline of 15th July.
 Supervisors are asked to complete part of the form with comments on the Scholar’s progress to date.